wesfloyd/pinception/README.md

 2. Init and start your ipfs server
 `ipfs init`
 `ipfs daemon`
+*in the future this daemon will be orchestrated to run via docker-compose, k8s, otherwise*

 3. Open a new terminal window, run
 `node pinner-ipfsd.js`

+# Demo Setup for IPFS Daemon Method (on hold)

+1. `node pinner-helia.js'

+*todo find out how active helia community is and whether it will be actively maintained going forward. until then, the IPFS Daemon approach is more promising*